mihajlo-k/CarND-Traffic-Sign-Classifier-Project/P3_writeup.md

 ##### Data Preprocessing

 First step is conversion to grayscale.
-Some early testing showed better results than training with the origianl color imges.
+Some early testing showed better results than training with the original color images.
 The second step is adaptive histogram equalization of the images using CLAHE algorithm and cv2.createCLAHE function.
 This makes all the images similar in terms of contrast.

 Here are some samples of augmented and preprocessed dataset: